 - Evaluation by the school psychologist and multidisciplinary evaluation.

 All students in the gifted education program demonstrate a need for specially designed instruction.

-Parents who suspect that their child is in need of specially designed instruction beyond that required in 22 Pa.
-School Code Section 4 may request in writing their child be evaluated under the criteria of 22 Pa.
+Parents who suspect that their child needs specially designed instruction beyond that required in 22 Pa.
+School Code Section 4 may request in writing their child to be evaluated under the criteria of 22 Pa.
 School Code Section 16.22.